cproctor/bba/content/pages/course_info.md

     <div class="profile-text">
         <h3>Jonathan Pang</h3>
         <p>
 Jonathan is the acting lab manager for the Transformative Learning Technologies Lab and a program manager with FabLearn.
 Apart from extinguishing (and starting) laser cutter fires, he works with K-12 teachers and school administrators as they implement constructionism in their classrooms.
-After taking BBA his junior year, Jonathan made the Stanford TLTL his second home while pursuing his bachelor's and master's in mechanical engineering (and TA'ing BBA a couple times).
+After taking BBA during his undergraduate studies, Jonathan made the Stanford TLTL his second home while pursuing his bachelor's and master's in mechanical engineering (and TA'ing BBA a couple times).
 He's excited to continue supporting BBA and eager to see what you all make in the lab!
         </p>
     </div>
 </div>